Women's AP Top 25 poll reaction: What to know about every team

 2025-26 record: 7-1

-Stat to know: Vanderbilt has won 14 consecutive games against non-SEC teams in the regular season.
+Stat to know: Louisville has lost 14 of its last 15 games against AP top-5 teams.

-Stat to know: USC forced 18 turnovers in its win over Pepperdine.
+Stat to know: Oklahoma State scored a program-record 133 points in its win over Mississippi Valley State on Saturday.

 2025-26 record: 8-1